Courses are in numerical order by Catalog (HDDR) Number

 HDDR 6311 Section 775 Advanced Techniques & Skills in Mediation:

-May Term 2013: Transformation, Transcendence, and the Crossroads of Conflict
+Topic 1: Transformation, Transcendence, and the Crossroads of Conflict

 Every conflict, no matter how trivial, points us toward a crossroads in our lives.
 One road leads to anger, fear, confrontation, and bitterness, and draws us into quarrels over the past.
 A second leads us to empathy, acceptance, honesty, and mutual respect and draws us into negotiations over the future.
 Yet there is also a third road, largely hidden from view, that leads us to increased awareness, compassion, integrity, and heartfelt communications, and draws us into awareness of the present.
 It encourages openhearted relationships, forgiveness, reconciliation, and renewal.
 It wakes us up, makes us more mindful of ourselves and others, and nurtures our energies and spirits.
 This is the path of transformation and transcendence, of wisdom, spirit, and heart.
 This class will present techniques for transformation and transcendence, including encouraging openhearted communications, shifting attitudes and awareness, and reaching forgiveness and reconciliation.
 It will explore ways of increasing empathy in the midst of rage, togetherness in the midst of separation, and celebration in the midst of failure.
 It will investigate the limits and frontiers of conflict resolution, including the internal frontiers of spirituality, and the external frontiers of social, economic, political, and environmental conflict.
 It will support participants in using conflict as a catalyst for personal, family, organizational, and social change, and in changing the way we change.